cosmos/cosmos/whitepaper.md

 is maintained even in harsh adversarial conditions, with validators crashing or broadcasting maliciously crafted votes.
 See FIGURE for details.

+### Forks and Censorship Attacks

+Due to the definition of a block commit, any 1/3+ coalition of validators can halt the blockchain by not broadcasting their votes.
+Such a coalition can also censor particular transactions by rejecting blocks that include these transactions, though this would result in a significant proportion of block proposals to be rejected, which would slow down the rate of block commits of the blockchain, reducing its utility and value.
+The malicious coalition might also broadcast votes in a trickle so as to grind blockchain block commits to a near halt, or engage in any combination of these attacks.

+If a global active adversary were also involved, it can partition the network in such a way that it may appear that the wrong subset of validators were responsible for the slowdown.
+This is not just a limitation of Tendermint, but rather a limitation of all consensus protocols whose network is potentially controlled by an active adversary.

+For both types of attacks, a subset of the validators through means external to the blockchain should coordinate to sign a reorg-proposal that chooses a fork (and any evidence thereof) and the initial subset of validators with their signatures.
+Clients should verify the signatures on the reorg-proposal, verify any evidence, and make a judgement or prompt the end-user for a decision.
+For example, a phone wallet app may prompt the user with a security warning, while a refrigerator may accept any reorg-proposal signed by +1/2 of the original validators.
+If we further require that validators who sign such a reorg-proposal forego its collateral on all other forks, light-clients can be assured by up to 1/6 of the bonded collateral (1/6 == 2/3 - 1/2).
+Notice that no Byzantine fault tolerant algorithm can come to consensus when 1/3+ of validators are dishonest, yet a fork assumes that 1/3+ of validators have been dishonest by double-signing or lock-changing without justification.
+So, signing the reorg- proposal is a coordination problem that cannot be solved internally by any protocol -- not even Tendermint.
+It must be provided externally.

+Assuming that the external coordination medium and protocol is robust, it follows that forks are less of a concern than censorship attacks.

 ### TMSP

 * Specification